JeroenVdb/FileBinder/README.md

 #### Settings

-- remember_groups (default: true): wether of not to remember the window layout + group arrangement of the saved binder
+- remember_groups (default: true): Save and restore original window grid layout when you open a binder
-- show_number_of_files (default: true): Display the number of files a binder contains
+- show_number_of_files (default: true): Show the number of files in each binder
-- show_path_teaser (default: true): Show the first three fie paths of each binder
+- show_path_teaser (default: true): Show the first three file paths of each binder

 ![My image](https://raw.github.com/JeroenVdb/FileBinder/master/filebinder-screenshots.png)